 Divorce Horror Stories: Desperate and Driven Out of the Country

-My name is Paul Smith,* and I am a fugitive.
-This is my divorce horror story.
+Unfortunately, I fall into that 40 to 50 percent bracket.
+My name is Paul Smith,* and this is my divorce horror story.

 I’ve worked hard, obeyed the law, and paid my taxes.
 I believed in the twin pillars of truth and justice.
 But those last two principles were shattered at the unclean hands of the great state of New York and its legal system.